Ten Speed Press: History

-Wood worked with Barnes & Noble in 1962, Penguin Books in 1965, and had a senior sales position at Penguin Books in Baltimore and New York before founding Ten Speed Press.
-Wood died of cancer in December 2010.
+Founder Phil Wood worked with Barnes & Noble in 1962, Penguin Books in 1965, and had a senior sales position at Penguin Books in Baltimore and New York before founding Ten Speed Press in 1971.

-Ten Speed's first book was Anybody's Bike Book, which is still in print.
+Ten Speed's first book was Tom Cuthbertson's Anybody's Bike Book, which is still in print.
 It inspired the publisher's name and has sold more than a million copies.
-Ten Speed's all-time best-seller is What Color is Your Parachute?
-A Practical Manual for Job-Hunters and Career-Changers by Richard N. Bolles (1972).
-It has been reissued in new editions and, as of 2009, has sold more than ten million copies, translated into 20 languages.